fishcus/KAP-manual/en/appendix/customized_build_dev_guide.en.md

 }
 ```

 #### 3. Write Unit Test for Customized Cube Build

 Please refer to `src/test/java/SampleConditionBuilderTest.java` in sample project to write a unit test case.

 #### 4. Packaging, Deploying and Testing Your Java Class

-- Generate  JAR file using maven
+- Pack you code into a JAR file using maven

   ```sh
   mvn package -DskipTests
   ```

-  It will create `customized-incremental-build-1.0-SNAPSHOT.jar` file under target folder.
+  It will create `customized-incremental-build-1.0-SNAPSHOT.jar` file under the target folder.

 - Deploy JAR file
   Put the JAR file to folder `$KYLIN_HOME/ext`, then restart Kyligence Enterprise.